 Allen’s Hike #22 continues on top of the Wingate on the southern rim of Fold Canyon, but we left that route and instead dropped into the inner canyon of Fold using a short class 4 gully we had noted on a 1992 trip; the descent required using a rope to protect the less skilled hikers and to lower the packs.
 Steve Allen mentions a place to enter Fold upstream of the sand slide.
 We did not follow his routing because we were unsure if we would be able to continue from there down the bottom of Fold to our intended exit route; however, after reaching the canyon floor, we scouted upstream and learned that we could have used this likely easier descent route.
 Since rain was threatening, we found a nice safe high ground campsite about a quarter of a mile down canyon from our entrance point.

 We used our own exit route north out of Fold Canyon, climbing a set of class 4 Moqui steps we had found on our 1992 trip.
 This exit from Fold was a critical link, without which our entire loop would not have been possible.
 We are not aware of any other routes up to the west rim of Fold Canyon in the vicinity.
+Note: a reader has called our attention to a Steve Allen decribed exit further up Fold we were not aware of.
+Please see the Comments section for further details.

 We then reconnected with Allen’s Escalante South Route in the minor unnamed canyon north of Fold.
 We followed Allen’s clever routing until it was time to stop for the day; we camped near some beautiful Navajo domes.